Therapist vs. clinical psychologist: what’s the difference?

 Clinical psychologists

 The BLS reports that in all 50 states and the District of Columbia, you must be licensed to practice independently as a psychologist.
-A number of states may allow unlicensed professionals to practice psychology under the supervision of a doctorate-level licensed psychologist in particular settings.
+A number of states may allow unlicensed professionals to practice psychology under the supervision of a licensed psychologist with a doctoral degree in particular settings.

-Licensing requirements vary in each state, but most require passage of the Examination for Professional Practice in Psychology (EPPP), which is administered by the ASPPB.
+Licensing requirements vary by state, but most require passage of the Examination for Professional Practice in Psychology (EPPP), administered by the Association of State and Provincial Psychology Boards (ASPPB), and some jurisdictions also require additional exams, such as jurisprudence tests.

 Salary differences: therapists vs. clinical psychologists